Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 Jughead is the only one that didn't annoy me.
 There was a point where he came close early on when he was playing G&G, but that's it.

-There's a lot of WTF moments, but there not the good ones.
-Also Alice Cooper was actually working with the FBI, and her son's actually alive.
+There are a lot of WTF moments, but they're not good ones.
+Also, Alice Cooper was actually working with the FBI, and her son's actually alive?
 Like I said before WTF.

 P.S. if they kill off Jughead I'm going to be pissed.

-Wow Riverdale has really gone downhill, but season 3 still manages to be watchable.
+Riverdale has really gone downhill, but season 3 still manages to be watchable.
 I mean just barely does it manage to be OK.
-It barely keeps it's head above water.
-The series is really digging it's own grave.
+It barely keeps its head above water.
+The series is really digging its own grave.